-How to Use Online Press Releases to Promote Your Nonprofit
+Using Press Releases to Promote Your Nonprofit

 Put your press releases online and draw not only the media, but also general readers, potential donors, and volunteers to your nonprofit website.

 Send a press release when you:

-- win an award
+- Win an award

-- produce a product or a helpful publication
+- Produce a product or a helpful publication

-- get a big donation or grant
+- Receive a significant donation or grant

-- reach a goal in a fundraising campaign
+- Reach a goal in a fundraising campaign

-- send volunteers to help with a crisis
+- Send volunteers to help with a crisis

 You can probably think of a lot more possibilities.
 If not, check out the online press rooms of some large national nonprofits to see what press releases they write.
 An excellent source is the online newsroom of The American Red Cross.
 They post news releases consistently on topics ranging from tips on handling an emergency to how to donate blood.

-Use an online distribution system to send your press releases to a broad audience.
+Use an online distribution system to send your press releases to a broader audience.
 This needn't cost a lot and, even if distributed to a limited geographic area, just having the press release on the distributor's website will boost your placement on the major search engines.

 Popular Press Release Distribution Services include: